bknowles/zero-to-cloud/slides/lessons/01_slide.md

 1. Family vs. Job, Value of Networking, & Rule of Three
 1. More Value of Communities & Preparing to Speak/Teach

-.notes: 30 seconds -- talk about doing work at Skynet that was actually kind of ground-breaking and how that led to meeting people at many different places, the "Hallway Track", the virtual hallway track online, and how preparing to speak or teach makes you really dig down deep to
+.notes 30 seconds -- talk about doing work at Skynet that was actually kind of ground-breaking and how that led to meeting people at many different places, the "Hallway Track", the virtual hallway track online, and how preparing to speak or teach makes you really dig down deep to